rlaing0082/COMP9783-19915-Public/readme.md

 **Starting the Application**

-For the back end: _Run npm run start_.
+**For the back end:** Run npm run start
-For the front end: _Run npm run dev_.
+For the front end:
+Run npm run dev

 Make sure the API URL and ports are correctly configured for seamless communication between the components.